Makers of basic necessities face 'tradeoff' supplying Russia with cookies, soap

 FACTBOX-Harsh words, tough action: how companies have rebuffed Russia

-(Reporting by Jessica DiNapoli in New York and Richa Naidu in London Additional reporting by Hilary Russ in New York and Ross Kerber in Boston Editing by Vanessa O'Connell and Matthew Lewis)
+(Reporting by Jessica DiNapoli in New York and Richa Naidu in London Additional reporting by Hilary Russ in New York and Ross Kerber in Boston Editing by Vanessa O'Connell, Matthew Lewis, Kirsten Donovan.)

 ((Jessica.dinapoli@tr.com; @jessicadinapoli; richa.naidu@tr.com; Follow me on Twitter https://twitter.com/Richa_Writes; +1 312 636 8874;))